35 Of The Best Philodendron Types You Can Grow Indoors

-Because they help purify the air around them, and because of their water, light, and soil requirements, they are an excellent low-maintenance addition to a home, office, classroom, or any other indoor space.
-They are also a great plant for homes with low to mild toxicity levels (with a few exceptions) and don’t attract major pests– win-win!
+Because they help purify the air around them, and due to their water, light, and soil requirements, they are an excellent low-maintenance addition to a home, office, classroom, or any other indoor space.
+They are also a great plant for homes with children and pets, as philodendrons tend to have low to mild toxicity levels (with a few exceptions) and don’t attract major pests– win-win!

 There are hundreds of known philodendron varieties that come from all around the world.
 Here are the best ones that you can grow at home or in any other indoor space to liven things up!
 Throughout the article, we’ll refer to each philodendron species by its scientific name as well as its common names.

 Help us grow!
 This post contains affiliate links, which means we receive a commission if you click a link and purchase something recommended.
 All opinions, however, are our own and we do not accept payments for positive reviews.